jsandoval1/jsandoval1/README.md

 <div align="center">

-# 🎨 Explore the Art of Coding with John! 🎨
+# 💻 Dive into the Digital Depths with John! 💻

 </div>